 I eventually partnered with a company that offers courses for those studying to become a guard in California, but that was the only state that had any sort of course to promote as an affiliate, and as you can see, it has only contributed to 3% of my total earnings.

-Recently, our good friend Spencer Haws from NichePursuits.com (who is also the founder of Long Tail Pro (affliate link – I earn a commission) introduced me to his friend Hayden, who is all about turning niche sites into more authoritative, stand-alone businesses.
+Recently, our good friend Spencer Haws from NichePursuits.com (who is also the founder of Long Tail Pro [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.] introduced me to his friend Hayden, who is all about turning niche sites into more authoritative, stand-alone businesses.

 Hayden runs an SEO company and also blogs at NoHatDigital.com.
 He and his team have a massive goal of publicly sharing 100 different online marketing experiments by August 2015.